Go back to all articles

 Determining the operation intensity in the load profile

-As a result of the previous steps we’ve compiled a list of operations and the time range for system work that will be covered by the load profile.
+As a result of the previous steps, we’ve compiled a list of operations and the time range for system work that the load profile will cover.
 We include the highest intensity for each operation for the time range covered by the load profile to the final load profile.
-After that we evaluate how well the resulting profile covers the intensity of the rush hour.
+After that, we evaluate how well the resulting profile covers the intensity of the rush hour.
 The allowed value is about 10%.
-In case the allowed value is overtaken, it’s required to correct the time range covered by the load profile.
+If the allowed value is overtaken, the time range covered by the load profile must be corrected.
+For executing large-scale distributed load tests efficiently, consider leveraging a JMeter cloud load testing tool to optimize the intensity assessment and ensure seamless scaling.

 It follows that the final profile emulates the highest possible load.